Crockpot Tuscan Chicken

 Tuscan chicken in crock pot, viewed from overhead.

-1. Stir in spinach during the last 10 minutes of cooking until wilted.
+1. Stir in the spinach during the last 10 minutes of cook time.
+If you add it any earlier than that, it tends to turn to mush.

 1. Serve hot with some pasta, dairy free mashed potatoes, or cauliflower mash!